ST HUGH’S SCHOOL (LEADING LEARNING FORWARD EDUCATION PARTNERSHIP)

 - How Government uses your information

-Leading Learning Forward Teaching School Alliance (TSA) office is based at St Hugh’s School (A National Teaching School), Bushfield Road, Scunthorpe, North Lincolnshire DN16 1NB.
+Leading Learning Forward Education Partnership office is based at St Hugh’s School, Bushfield Road, Scunthorpe, North Lincolnshire DN16 1NB.

-The school is the lead partner organisation for the TSA and works in close association with The Humber Teaching School as well as North Lincolnshire Council and North East Lincolnshire Council.
+The school is the lead partner organisation for LLF Education Partnership and works in close association with a number of key partners including Healing School, KYRA Research School and DRET Teaching School Hub as well as North Lincolnshire Council and North East Lincolnshire Council.

 This privacy notice is to let you know how we promise to look after your personal data.
 This notice explains how we do this and tells you about your privacy rights and how the law protects you.
 You can find out more about us at this website: www.leadinglearningforward.org.uk